Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/fungible-tokens/mint-xfer.rst

     :width: 100%
     :alt: dark console screen with result of running the command above

-Check the state to see the balance and other stuff.
+Check the state to see the balance, circulating supply, and maximum supply.
 Run the command below to invoke the ``view()`` function.

 .. code-block:: console